 The rate that tenants move from one unit to another affects the length of time a project needs to achieve full occupancy.
 It also influences a project’s annual revenues and operating expenses.
-The National Council of Marketing Analysts (NCHMA) defines turnover as:
+The National Council of Housing Market Analysts (NCHMA) defines turnover as:

 - An estimate of the number of housing units in a Market Area as a percentage of total housing units in the Market Area that will likely change occupants in any one year, and

 - The percent of occupants in a given apartment complex that move in one year.

 - Renter households likely to be seeking housing during lease-up period: Not all households move in a specific year.
 Using turnover, or annual movership rates, in demand analysis can help estimate the number of income qualified tenants likely to be seeking rental housing during the lease-up period.